Installing and Using APC

 $ apc help app connect Usage: apc app connect <app-name> The 'app connect' command opens an SSH session with the specified app.
 If your environment is proxied, you should target your platform over HTTPS before connecting to a app container. ...
 Command options: -instance, --instanceid UUID - UUID of the instance to connect to

-You can also check the versions of APC and the targeted platform using the following commands:
+You can check the version of APC you are using and its build number with the

 Finding a resource's UUID with APC